-Applicants who receive funding are also asked (are required) to provide comprehensive annual (semi-annual) updates on the progress of the proceeding on or about January 31st and July 31st.
-Applicants are also asked (required) to provide reports in respect of any significant events in the proceeding which occur in the interim and any data or documentation requested by Fund counsel to assist Fund counsel in the preparation of written or oral submissions as to costs.
+Applicants who receive funding are also required to provide comprehensive annual updates on the progress of the proceeding on or about January 31.
+Applicants are also required to provide reports in respect of any significant events in the proceeding which occur in the interim and any data or documentation requested by Fund counsel to assist Fund counsel in the preparation of written or oral submissions as to costs.

 Pursuant to the Regulation, once the Committee awards funding, any applications for payment of such awards are made to the Board of the Law Foundation of Ontario, and not to the Committee.
 In order to receive payment, applicants must provide the Board with: